 - Low overhead.
-As each SDP participates in making authorizations for some nonlocal requests, its load is increased.
+As each SDP participates in making authorizations for some non-local requests, its load is increased.
 The design should therefore minimize this additional computational overhead. - Ability to deal with malicious SDPs.
 As each PEP enforces responses that are possibly offered by non-local SDPs, the PEP should be prepared to deal with those SDPs that after being compromised become malicious.
 For example, it should verify the validity of each secondary response by tracing it back to a trusted source. - Consistency.
-Brewer [7] conjectures and Lynch et al. [14] prove that distributed systems cannot simultaneously provide the following three properties: availability, consistency, and partition tolerance.
+Brewer [13] conjectures and Lynch et al. [14] prove that distributed systems cannot simultaneously provide the following three properties: availability, consistency, and partition tolerance.
 We believe that availability and partition tolerance are essential properties that an access control system should offer.
-We thus relax consistency requirements in the following sense: with respect to an update action, various components of the system can be inconsistent for at most a user-configured finite time interval. - Configurability.
-The system should be configurable to adapt to different performance objectives at various deployments.
-For example, a deployment with a set of latency-sensitive applications may require that requests are resolved in minimal time.
-A deployment with applications generating a high volume of authorization requests, on the other hand, should attempt to eagerly exploit caching and the inference of approximate authorizations to reduce load on the PDP, the bottleneck of the system.
+We thus relax consistency requirements in the following sense: with respect to an update action, various components of the system can be inconsistent for at most a user-configured finite time interval.